-The personal development industry will surpass $10 billion in 2018.
-Books and other self-help resources tend to be one-size-fits-all.
+The personal development industry is on pace to reach $12 billion by 2020.
+Unfortunately, resources tend to be one-size-fits-all.
 You will be hard-pressed to find anything which addresses the unique challenges of one particular group: short guys.
-Per the U.S. Census Bureau, there are approximately 60 million adult males below average height, which is 5’10’’.
-Only in recent years have a select few in the men’s clothing industry identified the fact that one size does not fit everyone under 5’10’’.
-With this in mind, Amazing Heights is the first personal development book dedicated to the short guy fraternity.
+Amazing Heights is the first personal development book dedicated to the short guy fraternity.

 “The best tip I could tell you is to be active.
 So many people talk about what they want to do and they just love words.
 Put actions behind your words.
 Don’t be a talker, be a doer.”

 — Kevin Hart, Comedian (5’4″)

 Seth Ulinski is a native of New Hampshire and resides in Dover, NH.
 He graduated from Clemson University, South Carolina, with a B.A. in Spanish and International Trade.
 While attending Clemson, Seth became a member of Pi Kappa Phi, a national social fraternity.
 At 5’7’’, he is also a member of the short guy fraternity.

 Since he was a kid, Seth has been fascinated with sports.
 Seth played basketball, baseball, and football until a car accident in his sophomore year of high school.
 Multiple surgeries and a long recovery process gave him a stronger appreciation for seatbelts and good health.
 As an adult, Seth was diagnosed with rare autoimmune disorders, requiring thyroid and eye surgery.
 While educating himself on how to manage these life-altering events, Seth realized the value of self-care.
 Today, he’s grateful for these setbacks, drawing strength, courage, and wisdom from them as part of his wider personal development work.